-The present Fluka alone totals about 540,000 lines of Fortran code (25 MBytes of source code), plus some 60,000 lines (2 MBytes) of ancillary codes used offline to generate and/or test the various data files required for running.
-Out of these, roughly 1/3 are associated with Peanut.
+The present Fluka alone totals about 620,000 lines of Fortran code (28 MBytes of source code).
+There are also some 90,000 lines (4 MBytes) of ancillary codes, not part of Fluka and not distributed, used offline to generate and/or test the various data files required for running.
+Out of all these codes, Fluka and ancillaries, roughly 1/3 are associated with Peanut.